Best Label Maker

 Ease of Use

-Next, we subjectively assessed how easy each device is to operate once it is unpackaged, powered up, and all necessary applications, drivers, and Bluetooth connections were good to go.
-We also judged how difficult the tape cartridges are to install or remove.
+For this section, we subjectively judged how difficult each device is to use unce it is unboxed, turned on, and all of the necessary Bluetooth connections, drivers, and applications are installed.
+We carefully examined the tape cartridges and assessed how difficult they are to install or remove.

 For the models that require an app, we thought that the Brother P-Touch Cube Plus PT-P710BT was incredibly simple.
 The tape cartridges are simple to install, and the P-Touch app is a very seamless user interface using iOS devices.
 We are also fans of the DYMO computer software used for the LabelWriter 450 Turbo Direct — this program is very efficient thanks to the use of an actual computer keyboard rather than buttons on the device itself.
 However, we did find that loading label rolls into the 450 Turbo was not as easy as models with cartridges, and sometimes a few labels must be wasted to get everything aligned properly.